 Thus we may find with Kubrick's using Chelsea as the setting, that it is possibly due that cherry soda in "You Can't Always Get What You Want" forging a connection with Blanche's kissing the boy who had also a cherry soda at a drug store, then rejecting him as she must keep her hands off "children", and Mitch then arriving with roses and she calling him her Rosenkavalier.

 In the book, the prospective rape scene by Billy and his gang also concerned a child, a girl barely 10 years of age, just as in the book Alex takes home two prepubescent girls from the record store.
 Kubrick again made the child a woman.
 In that scene of Billy and his gang a "rose" and the name Jimmy actually occur.
 JIMI is painted large on the side of the abandoned spinet piano, and Alex cracks a bottle of Brut Imperial Rose on Billy's face during the fight.
+JIMI would perhaps refer to Jimi Hendrix.
+Some say the "Mr. Jimmy" in the Rolling Stones' song is Jimi Hendrix, but others say it's about the producer, Jimmy Miller, and others say it's about a Jimmy Hutmaker who stood behind Mick when he was trying to order a Cherry soda at a drugstore when in Excelsior, Minnesota in 1964.
+At least so said Jimmy Hutmaker, of Excelsior, a well-known person of some disability who was an outgoing personality on the street.
+He said after the Stones were booed off stage, he ran into Mick the next day at the drugstore where he was getting a prescription filled and had tried to buy a Cherry coke but was given a regular.

 A secure connection with "You Can't Always Get What You Want" could be had if the album Let it Bleed was included at the record store.
 Instead, during Alex's stroll we see a copy of the soundtrack for Mick Jagger in Ned Kelly, and in that image on the screen right side he is wearing his regular clothes and on the screen left side he is wearing his suit of armor, much like a knight's suit of armor.
 (Again, Der Rosenkavalier?
 Knight of The Rose?)
 This image of Mick Jagger in his armor takes us back to Alex and his gang's assault on HOME where we see, at the height of the landing, a peculiar art object that seems to be a cross between an environmental suit, such as an astronaut's, and a suit of armor.

 It may be that this peculiar suit of armor/environmental suit is intended to evoke Mick Jagger as the outlaw Ned Kelly.
 As with Bruno, in Love is Colder than Death, Ned Kelly is an outlaw/anti-hero as hero character, just as with Alex, who is undeniably violent but presents as an unsettlingly sympathetic character.
 And this despite our horror of his murder of the cat woman, and the rape of the elder Alex's younger wife, which one can take as a symbolic attack on Alex's own mother.
-The generational love mismatch plays out in an Oedipal fashion with Alex later returning home from prison to find he has been replaced by a young lodger whose relationship with Alex's mother has odd traces of romantic caretaking.

 Backing up a couple of paragraphs to Jagger again. there was interest first in Mick Jagger and the Rolling Stones playing Alex and the droogs.
 This was before Kubrick ended up with the rights.
 I think.
 But I could see this as a nod to that.
 Mick Jagger wasn't interested in playing a small hood/gangster.
 But then he goes and plays Ned Kelly.
 Thank god, though, he didn't play Alex.